-Developers Pennyfarthing held a public consultation exercise on line on Thursday 10 December.
-The session was recorded and is available via the link below.
+Developers Pennyfarthing held a public consultation exercise online on Thursday 10 December 2020.
+The session was recorded and is available on the link below.

-In England, the National Planning Policy Framework sets out government policy on planning.
+In England, the government National Planning Policy Framework sets out government policy on planning.
 As part of this framework, each Planning Authority (in our case New Forest District Council NFDC) have to create a Local Plan, which sets out how they will achieve sustainable development over a 20-year period.
 As part of the development of this Local Plan, NFDC ran an extensive consultation in the summer of 2018, widely publicised at the time, which sought feedback on their suggestions for areas for future development which supported the social economic and environmental sustainability of the area.
-This included several Strategic Sites, of which Brockhills Lane was one, which were identified for much needed new housing.
+This included several Strategic Sites, of which Brockhills Lane was one, the site is known in the Local Plan as SS10.

 The Local Plan for the district was approved by the National Planning Inspectorate and adopted by NFDC on 6th July 2020 and now informs all planning decisions made by NFDC as the Planning Authority.
 This means that New Forest District Council through its Local Plan, is able to promote its Strategic Sites for housing development and developers can make applications to NFDC, as they have the decision-making powers.

 New Milton Town Council (NMTC) does not make final planning decisions; however, we are known as a statutory consultee, which means we can pass comment back to NFDC in support or objection to formal planning applications for New Milton.
 Our comments are based on local criteria set out in the Neighbourhood Plan and the Local Distinctiveness Supplementary Planning documents, and of course residents views.
-Other statutory consultees include the Highways Authority, Natural England, Environmental Health.
-For a site of the size of Brockhills Lane it will also include bodies like the Emergency Services.
-NMTC along with the other statutory consultees have a very strict timescale within in which to comment.
+Other statutory consultees include the Highways Authority, Natural England, the Environment Agency and Wessex Water.

 As well as statutory consultees, NFDC will consult with neighbours to a site once the formal planning application has been submitted.
-They are only legally obliged to notify the direct BOUNDARY neighbours in writing, any further addresses are by discretion only.
-They will put up a notice which is usually green somewhere near to the site and advise the local press of the submissions.
-Commenting deadline for residents will be different to that given to the Town Council.
+The extent of neighbour notification will be determined by the case officer, as well as letters notifying residents of the application site notices will be displayed.
+The notices are usually green and will be displayed somewhere near to the site and advise the local press of the submissions.

 Members of the public are welcome to attend our Planning Committee meetings, to express support or objection; however, in order for comments about a development to be considered by NFDC, they MUST BE EITHER SENT VIA THE POST OR POSTED ONLINE using NFDC’s online facility on their website.
 The Assistant Town Clerk, the officer who leads on Planning issues for the Town Council and Councillors who are members of the Planning Committee routinely use this site to view comments on every application and so there is no need to write to both NMTC and NFDC.
 The postal address to write to, and relevant website will be on resident’s letters and the green site notice.

 Once the consultation period on an application is over, the submission is considered by NFDC in order to make a decision.
-If this is to be heard by NFDC Planning Committee and being a strategic site it most likely will be, the date of the meeting will be published by the District Council and members of the public are able to attend to speak.
-After considering all of the information submitted and some discussion, they will reach a decision to either accept or reject and application.
+As a strategic site the application will be determined by NFDC Planning Committee the date of the meeting will be published by the District Council and members of the public are able to attend to speak.
+The rules on public speaking are much stricter and there is a need to register so please view link below